 Another one, obtained by an elongation of the famous hexapeptide Argireline®, is an octapeptide called SNAP-8 (INCI: Acetyl Octapeptide-3).
 Those same studies which brought us Argireline® have now been applied to developing another addition to the botulinum toxin-inspired family of peptides.
 This one also works by mimicking the N-terminal end of SNAP-25 and competes with SNAP-25 for a position in the SNARE complex, thereby modulating its formation.
 But SNAP-8 is slightly less effective than Argireline®.

 And, last but not least, not a peptide this time, Gatuline® Expression.
-It was developed from Acmella oleracea (INCI), also called “Mafane”, a small yellow flower traditionally used as a medical plant, that shows natural anesthetic properties (sourced mainly on Madagascar and Mascarene Islands).
-The Spilanthol found in this flower, an alkylamide, has been shown as being the molecule bringing the myorelaxant activity to this ingredient.
-It efficiently fights against the appearance of expression lines and visibly smoothes the skin’s surface.
+It was developed from Acmella oleracea (INCI), also called “Mafane,” a small yellow flower traditionally used as a medical plant, that shows natural anesthetic properties (sourced mainly on Madagascar and the Mascarene Islands).
+The Spilanthol found in this flower, an alkylamide, has been shown to be the molecule bringing the myorelaxant action to this ingredient.
+It efficiently fights the appearance of expression wrinkles and visibly smoothens the skin’s surface.
 Eye and lip contours are quickly and efficiently redesigned.
 But most surprising is the fact that it’s approved for ECOCERT/COSMOS certification.
-This means that today, we can act effectively on expression wrinkles with a natural/organic cosmetic product!
+This means that today, we can act effectively on expression lines with a natural/organic cosmetic product!

 I hope this has encouraged you to seek alternative methods to preserve the health and vitality of your skin for as long as possible.

 Don’t forget that our expression wrinkles are, more than anything, the “weight” of our emotions.
 They express our path through life.
 Live your emotions and move your face, while not forgetting the constant use of sunscreens, and believe me, under those circumstances, your face will stay young for a long time!